ryankirkman/DapperLite/README.md

 DapperLite - a very simple object mapper for .Net & .NetCF
 ==========================================================

-A Dapper compatible library that works on the .NET Compact Framework.
+A Dapper compatible library that works on .NET Compact Framework as well as normal .NET.

-For more thorough documentation please see: https://github.com/SamSaffron/dapper-dot-net
+This project is a subset and simplification of dapper-dot-net: https://github.com/SamSaffron/dapper-dot-net

 Currently provides 2 helpers: